rs/audience-meter/README.md

 ## Features

 - Namespaces to track an unlimited number of events
-- Cross browser websocket (thru [Sockjs](http://sockjs.org) to report online presence, and subscribe to live counters
+- Cross browser push notification thru [EventSource](http://dev.w3.org/html5/eventsource/) polyfill using xhr-streaming-CORS for recent browsers and flash/URLStream for older browser
 - Monitoring interface on a dedicated port
 - Spreads the load on multiple CPUs and/or multiple servers